soseongha/soseongha/README.md

 🌱 I'm currently studying about Software for major.

-🔭 I'm interested in Java, Spring, and all about server.
+🔭 I'm interested in System & Embedded software and Application with hardware unit.
 <br><br><br>

 ### Technology Stack